 Here are some examples of important actions you can take in less than five minutes:

-- Send an email to a business prospect or referral source suggesting a lunch date.
+- Send an email to a business prospect or referral source suggesting a meetup—you could even do it over a video conference, which removes geographic limitations.

 - Review your website or online profile and decide what needs to be updated.